Black Lives Matter: 2020

 With the resurgence of Black Lives Matter in national headlines amid global protests, the movement saw an increase in support in 2020.
 Although they began from different perspectives, as per the New York Times' The Upshot, "all kinds of voters moved sharply in the direction of supporting the movement" just within the two weeks between late May and early June "as much as [they] had in the preceding two years."
 The Pew Research Center reported that "[m]ost Americans express[ed] support for the Black Lives Matter movement" during this period.

 According to Terrance Woodbury, a researcher of attitudes among young adults, "[the] movement has evolved from Black people vs. the police to young people vs. racism."
 An online survey of people aged from 18 to 34 by the Global Strategy Group found broad support from the participants, except by those who identified as pro-Trump Republicans.

 Ayọ Tometi theorizes that increased support was the result of economic anxiety and contempt for the American government's handling of the COVID-19 pandemic.
 Protests led by Black Lives Matter throughout the summer eventually developed into one of the larger movements in U.S. history.

 However, the movement's momentum and popularity began to decline, with a Pew Research Center poll showing that support for Black Lives Matter had fallen by 12 percentage points to 55% of all American adults by September, and had returned to a net negative approval rating among white Americans as well as significantly declining in popularity among Hispanic Americans.
 Support remained widespread among black American adults (up 1% from June to 87%).

 Nobel Peace Prize nomination

 Black Lives Matter was nominated for a Nobel Peace Prize in January 2021.
 The nomination was submitted by Norwegian activist and Member of Parliament Petter Eide.
 The award eventually went to journalists Maria Ressa and Dmitry Muratov.

 Criticisms

 Ideology

 Some conservatives, such as Mike Gonzalez of the Heritage Foundation, have accused Black Lives Matter of being a Marxist movement based on a comment by one of its co-founders saying that she and another co-founder "are trained Marxists."
 However, PolitiFact noted that "Black Lives Matter has grown into a national anti-racism movement broadly supported by Americans, few of whom would identify themselves as Marxist."

 Cultural critic Fredrik deBoer placed blame on "idea-generating" individuals and institutions for the perceived failures of BLM as a social movement.

+On October 10, 2023, the Chicago chapter of BLM faced backlash for posting on social media a picture of a paraglider and a Palestinian flag.
+They then took the post down.